acrolinx/acrolinx-coding-guidance/topics/integration-points.md

 ## Sidebar - Interactive Direct

-* Benefits:
+* Uses:
     + Simplest way to integrate Acrolinx.
-    + The Sidebar is perfect for creating a proof of concept.
+    + Perfect for creating a proof of concept.
-    + Writers check content at creation time.
+    + For writers checking content at creation time.
     + If your CMS can't connect to the Acrolinx Platform, the Sidebar might be your only option.
-    + For example, the CMS is only available within your company's network, but the Acrolinx Platform runs in the cloud.
+    + If the CMS is only available within your company's network and the Acrolinx Platform runs in the cloud.
 * Connection:
     + Direct
     + Your web browser must be able to reach the Acrolinx Platform.